Melasmar-711/Research_Track_assignment2_pt2/readme.md

 ### **Nodes**
 1. **move_robot node**
 - this node is a simple publisher that can publish vel_x ang_vel_z speeds to the robot
 - implements a simple tkinter GUI for better ability to publish speeds because when running a launch file the gui in the terminal is very ambigious

 2. **launch_sim.launch.py**
 - this launch file launches the gazebo.launch.py file from the robot_urdf package and the python node created in the assignment2_pt2 package in order to run the entire simulation

 ---
+3. **move_robot_updated node**
+- this implements the same behaviour as the first turtlesim excercies we did.

+4. **launch_the_correct_sim.launch**
+- this launches the simulation with the inteded updated behaviour.
+---
 ## **Installation and running**
 - **Dependencies:**